admoores/notebook/JovianMoons/Players/Joseph.md

 - Average build, average height, bald, groomed longer beard.
 Serpentine, yellow eyes.

+- Split dots, one herdmate in attendance.
+#### Elysium
+- Sends herd out to move illicit drugs, invite more people into the church, but also have them constantly out and about on the ship.
+- Has been poking/prodding to find whatever it is that each person is looking for.

 #### For Me
 ---
 - How do you think we stocked enough medication for you and others like you to keep siphoning drugs?

+- 6 mortals, 3 on "step 2".

+-- Heading to the univ complex later in the evening with two of his retainer (to return Gaia's flex having people).